 Cons of Using A Dual Agent

 Before you’re persuaded by all the positive aspects of using a dual agent, take note of the negative or risky ones:

 - You will not receive special, confidential information from the other side just because you share an agent.
 Dual agents do not (or should not) share the other party’s confidential information.
-You might think that it’s a great idea to work with a dual agent because you may find out things like how low a seller is willing to sell for, or what would motivate the seller to accept a lower price.
+You might think that it’s a great idea to work with a dual agent because you will find out things like how low a seller is willing to sell for, or what would motivate the seller to accept a lower price.
 However, under California law, a dual agent may not disclose to the buyer that the seller will accept an offer for less than the listing price, unless the seller specifically agrees to this disclosure.
 (Fortunately for you, the dual agent may also not disclose to the seller that you are willing to pay more than you have offered for the property unless you consent to this disclosure.)

 - Each agent owes a duty of loyalty to the client, requiring that the agent advance the client’s interests.
 An agent for the seller is supposed to obtain the highest and best price for the seller.
 An agent for the buyer is supposed to obtain the lowest and most competitive price for the buyer.
-When an agent owes a duty of loyalty to two parties who have opposite, competing interests, the agent may have difficulty advancing the interests of either party, or worse, end up choosing the interests of one party over another.
+When an agent owes a duty of loyalty to two parties who have opposite, competing interests, the agent can have difficulty advancing the interests of either party, or worse, end up choosing the interests of one party over another.

 - A seller’s agent approached by a buyer at an open house has a goal of selling the property for the seller, not finding the property that is the best fit for the buyer.
 If you choose to use the agent as a dual agent, you could be losing out on the opportunity to have a dedicated agent search for properties and represent you in the home-buying process.